We Grow From SeedGolden Bough Tree Farm

 MAIDENHAIR GINKGO Z5/14m

-Thought to be extinct in the age of the dinosaurs, re-discovered in a Chinese temple in the 19th century.
+Thought to be extinct in the age of the dinosaurs, re-discovered in a Chinese temple in the 19 century.
 Untroubled by modern pests, pollution tolerant & adaptable to any well-drained soil.
 Unusual fan-shaped leaves.
-Called 'Yin-Hing' or Silver Apricot by the Chinese for its medicinal seed.
-An ancient specimen in Korea is the largest tree in temperate Asia.
+Called 'Yin-Hing' or Silver Apricot by the Chinese.
+An ancient specimen in Korea is the largest tree in Asia.

 Gymnocladus dioicus

 Dangling seedpods, akimbo limbs & long feathery leaves make this Appalachian native interesting in all seasons.
-Its shiny brown seeds resemble coffee beans.
+Its shiny brown seeds resemble coffee beans but are not edible.
 Root nodules contain nitrogen-fixing bacteria which enrich the soil.

 Gleditsia triacanthos f. inermis